WICG/close-watcher/README.md

 Instead of providing the individual building blocks for all of these pieces, it may be better to bundle them together into high-level semantic elements.
 We already have `<dialog>`; we could imagine others such as `<popup>`, `<toast>`, `<tooltip>`, `<sidebar>`, etc. These would then bundle the appropriate features, e.g. while all of them would benefit from top layer interaction, `<toast>` and `<tooltip>` do not need to handle close signals.
 One such proposal in this area is the [`<popup>` explainer](https://open-ui.org/components/popup.research.explainer).

 Our current thinking is that we should produce both paths: we should work on bundled high-level APIs, such as the existing `<dialog>` and the upcoming `<popup>`, but we should also work on lower-level components, such as close signals or top layer management or focus trapping.
 And we should, as this document [tries to do](#platform-close-signals), ensure these build on top of each other.
 This gives authors more flexibility for creating their own novel components, without waiting to convince implementers of the value of baking their high-level component into the platform, while still providing an evolutionary path for evolving the built-in control set over time.

-## Extension: allowing confirmation before closing

-A common developer request when we bring up these scenarios is to allow confirmation before closing a modal.
-For example, if filling out a form in a popup, they want to intercept any <kbd>Esc</kbd> key presses or Android back button presses and ask "Are you sure you want to close this form and discard what you've entered?"

-We've explored what this would look like in terms of extending the `CloseWatcher` API.
-The main difficulty is in preventing abuse by a malicious site.
-As such, we've punted on this for now, hoping to get a useful core API out first to solve (what we hope is) the 80% case.
-But see [this document](./confirmation.md) for details on what such an extension would look like.

-We'd especially welcome feedback to confirm or disconfirm our intuition that the no-confirmation case is more prevalent.
-For example, if you are able to survey the modals in your application and look at how many of them would need confirm functionality versus how many would not, that would be great data to share on the issue tracker.

 ## Security and privacy considerations